Executors’ Duties

 Whatever method is used to value the land, it is important that the executors are able to justify the value submitted as HMRC can raise a penalty where it considers the executors have negligently supplied a valuation.

-Penalties for failure to pay Inheritance Tax
+Penalties for failure to pay IHT

 HMRC penalties will generally fall under three headings:-